Azure/Azure-Hacks/4-DEVELOPING/modules/module-7/readme.md

 - [ ] **Azure App Configuration** service deployed.
 - [ ] Review Polly code feature flags in [ContonanceBackendClient ](../../src/Contonance.WebPortal/Server/Clients/ContonanceBackendClient.cs#30)
 - [ ] Feature flags set on **Azure App Configuration** service with Microservices dynamically enabling features.
 Verfied in logs and application behavior
 - [ ] Fault injection feature flag set and resiliency patterns observed.
-Either manually or via Load Test.
+These patterns can be observed either manually in the Web portal or via Load Test.

 ## Learning check point
-  - [ ]  Our fully configured application is deployed on an serverless container platform  and monitored E2E
+  - [ ]  Our fully configured application is deployed on a serverless container platform  and monitored E2E
-  - [ ]  We have dynamically enabled features on our application and shown how to implement resiliency patterns that improve the availablity of our application
+  - [ ]  We have dynamically enabled features on our application and shown how to implement resiliency patterns that improve the availability of our application